Wednesday, May 27, 2009

 Friday, May 22, 2009

 My naivety had been replaced with paranoia.
-As I walked into the General’s office, I tried to shake all of this off as I had brushed off the road dust a few minutes before.
+As I walked into the General’s office, I tried to shake all of this off just like I had brushed off the road dust a few minutes before.
 Time to get my head on straight and talk to the General.

 Maj Gen MacIntyre was again joined by his co-chief, Maj Gen MacClean.
 Friendly as always, he invited me to be seated and offered me a cup of tea.
 As I related the sad state of affairs among the foreign soldiers with whom I had recently met, I could see that there was something pressing on Gen MacIntyre’s mind.
 I paused to allow him to speak before going on with my report.